calliope-project/calliope/doc/user/running.rst

 It will generate and solve the model, then save the results to the the output directory given by ``output.path`` in the run configuration.

-Two output formats are available: CSV files and HDF, and they can be chosen by settings ``output.format`` in the run configuration (set to ``hdf`` or ``csv``).
-HDF results in a single compressed file in the `high-performance HDF5 data format <http://www.hdfgroup.org/HDF5/>`_.
-The :mod:`~calliope.analysis` module provides methods to read and analyze these HDF files.
+Two output formats are available: a collection CSV files or a single NetCDF file.
+They can be chosen by settings ``output.format`` in the run configuration (set to ``netcdf`` or ``csv``).
+The :mod:`~calliope.read` module provides methods to read results stored in either of these formats, so that they can then be analyzed with the :mod:`~calliope.analysis` module.

-For easier analysis via third-party tools, the CSV option saves a set of CSV files into the given output directory.

 .. _parallel_runs: